Byproduct/GPX_route_timelapse/README.md

    - You could also use ffmpeg.
 An 'images.txt' file is automatically created in the output folder.
 For example this should work:
      `ffmpeg -r 4 -f concat -safe 0 -i images.txt -r 60 timelapse.mp4`

-### 4. To tweak results, adjust edit configuration.py
+### 4. Edit configuration.py
+... if you want to adjust the resolution, map position and zoom level, map tileset etc.

 Have fun!
 If you have questions, the best way to reach me is [discord](http://discordapp.com/users/244907716231954442) .